-- 13.8 Agencies must have regard to the objects of the FOI Act and these Guidelines in complying with the IPS requirements (ss 9A and 93A).
-These Guidelines provide information about the IPS requirements applying to agencies.
-They also include recommendations and guidance to encourage better practice. - 13.9 Agencies are also required to keep their IPS entry accurate, up-to-date and complete. - 13.10 The IPS does not apply to ministers' offices.
+2 Section 11C of the FOI Act and Part 14 of the FOI Guidelines.

+13.11 The IPS does not apply to ministers' offices.
 However, ministers are subject to other FOI Act requirements, including the obligation to give access to documents on request under Part III of the FOI Act and the obligation to publish a disclosure log under s 11C (see Part 14 of these Guidelines).
-As noted above (at [13.6]), proactive disclosure of documents is likely to reduce reliance on formal access requests under the FOI Act.
+As noted above [13.6], proactive disclosure of documents is likely to reduce reliance on formal access requests under the FOI Act.